Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm/README.md

 ![PAT GUI](https://github.com/Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm/blob/main/resources/readme/save_results.png)

 ## Using the Tool in Mac (Not Recommend since slow in Segmentation step!
 It is OK if you would like to try the pipeline for few images)
 As of last update in 2023, using CUDA for deep learning on a Mac can be challenging due to hardware and software compatibility issues: 1) Apple has not included NVIDIA GPUs in its Mac lineup for several years; 2) Macs don't come with NVIDIA GPUs, they cannot natively support CUDA;3) The last version of macOS to support CUDA was macOS Mojave (10.14).
 NVIDIA has not released CUDA drivers for macOS versions beyond Mojave.
 So CPU need to be used if you want to run PAT in Mac.
+(When I used Ubuntu in my laptop (i7-11800H, NVIDIA RTX A4000 GPU), it took ~ 14 minutes to finish analysis of four images and took 5 minutes to segment; When I used CPU (9th gen 6-core Intel Core i9 2.3 GHz), it took ~ 58 minutes.)
 ```bash
 git clone https://github.com/Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm.git
 ```